patrickvossler18/website/content/authors/admin/_index.md

   url: https://www.usc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research focuses on developing new statistical methodologies for high-dimensional data and expanding our theoretical understanding of commonly-used machine learning methods in high-dimensional settings.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Causal Inference
-- Computational Linguistics
+- Nonparametric and semi-parametric statistics
-- Information Retrieval
+- Random Forests

 # Education to show in About widget
 education: